The definitive guide to Bridging Loans, insights for Scotland

 Overestimating property value: May result in lower loan-to-value (LTV) offers or funding delays.

-Legal timing issues: Delays with solicitor coordination can derail your timeline, especially in Scotland’s legal system.
+Legal timing issues: Delays with solicitor coordination can derail your timeline, especially in the Scottish legal system.

 Pro Tip: Always work with a solicitor experienced in bridging transactions and ensure valuations are realistic.

-Lenders require a clear and realistic exit strategy before approving a bridging application.
+Lenders require a clear and realistic exit strategy before approving an application.
 Common exit strategies include:

 1. Selling the property that is being purchased.